 - Large Car -- Typically a Tempo Traveller, starting from 18 rupees per kilometer.
 These unique vehicles are like mini buses and can fit up to 10 passengers.
 Larger ones are possible.

 The rates are for travel from destination to destination.
-They usually include fuel, insurance, tolls, state taxes, parking, and the driver's food and accommodations.
+They usually include fuel, insurance, and state taxes.
+Parking, and a daily allowance for the driver's food and accommodations (200-500 rupees per day), may be extra.
 Rates for hire for sightseeing within a city are less.

 Where to Hire From?